 My programming knowledge comes in handy while protyping and during small build outs.
 It also allows me to easily communicate with developers when conceptualizing larger scale projects and while conducting testing.

-Whether it's A/B testing at launch or iterative testing during a scrum cycle, I know how to define and measure success against key performance indicators for each project I lead.
+Whether it's A/B testing at launch or iterative testing throughout a product iteration, I know how to define and measure success against key performance indicators for each project I lead.

 When I first started at Sanuk I knew I had to get an understanding of the business goals.
 To do this I conducted interviews with all departments- Finance, Marketing, Sales, Graphic Design, Product Development, Retail, Customer Service, IT, and web development.
 I noted how they used the website and what tools would help them within their job function.
 This let me isolate the business needs and have a more dynamic understanding of shared (and also competing) objectives of the company.
 It also familiarized me with the different business units and established key points of contacts for a continual conversations throughout my time with the company.